JoJo-LLC/ISEC3004-CSRF-NOSQL-Assessment/csrf-demo/1-deposit/README.md

 ## 🔐 What the patch demonstrates

 The patched server uses multiple layers:
-- `SameSite=Strict` cookie attributes (prevents cookies being sent cross-site)
+- `SameSite=Strict` cookie attributes to prevent automatic cross-site cookie sending.
-- CSRF token (`csurf`) validated on sensitive POSTs
-- Origin header check to reject requests from unknown origins

-This demonstrates defense in depth: even if one layer is misconfigured, others still provide protection.
+- A CSRF token stored in a cookie and manually echoed in a custom header (Double Submit Cookie method).
+- Server-side middleware that blocks requests if the cookie and header values do not match.

 ---